An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Introduction

 \section{Introduction}

-The Radial Dirac Equation (RDEQ) is the heart of high-fidelity atomic structure calculations, which are the indispensable computational kernel for modern relativistic electronic structure methods \cite{wilson2006purgatorio}, including Density Functional Theory \cite{hohenberg1964inhomogeneous} and ab initio pseudopotential generation \cite{jonsson2007grasp2k, salvat1991accurate}.
+The Radial Dirac Equation (RDEQ) is the heart of high-fidelity atomic structure calculations, serving as the indispensable computational kernel for modern relativistic electronic structure methods \cite{wilson2006purgatorio}, including Density Functional Theory \cite{hohenberg1964inhomogeneous} and ab initio pseudopotential generation \cite{jonsson2007grasp2k, salvat1991accurate}.
 Traditionally, the RDEQ is tackled using either shooting methods \cite{vcertik2013dftatom, press2007numerical, salvat1991accurate} or matrix diagonalization via basis set expansions, utilizing B-splines or finite elements \cite{pask2005finite, grant2009b, fischer2009b, vcertik2024high}.
-However, achieving the high precision demanded by quantum chemistry is severely limited by the mathematical behavior of the radial wavefunctions, since traditional numerical schemes are primarily hindered by two major spatial bottlenecks: the state-dependent asymptotic decay on the far-field domain and non-polynomial singularities near the origin.
-Moreover, basis set approaches must handle the intrinsic and potential risk of variational collapse \cite{schwarz1982mol, mark1982new, kutzelnigg1984basis, lewin2010spectral}.
-Failing to rigorously resolve these challenges, while maintaining spectral stability, compromises the reliability of large-scale molecular simulations.
+However, achieving high precision within a short time frame remains computationally demanding, primarily due to the intricate mathematical behavior of the radial wavefunctions.
+Numerical schemes are primarily challenged by two multi-scale spatial features: the state-dependent asymptotic decay on the far-field domain, and the non-polynomial behavior near the origin—particularly the severe $r^s$ singularities characteristic of point-nucleus Coulomb potentials, or the steep near-core gradients in finite-nucleus models.
+Moreover, basis set approaches must handle the intrinsic risk of variational collapse \cite{schwarz1982mol, mark1982new, kutzelnigg1984basis, lewin2010spectral}.
+Failing to rigorously resolve these challenges, while maintaining spectral stability, compromises the numerical reliability of atomic simulations.